-To-ensure your work is marked fairly, thousands of samples of student work are reviewed to ensure that assessment decisions are consistent with the performance standards for the subject across the state.
-These processes are called marking and moderation.
+To ensure your work is marked fairly, shousands of samples of student workare reviewed to ensure that accessment decisions are consistent, with the particumance standards for the states across the state.
+These processes are collect marking and mederation.

 If something happens during your journey